formapro/FpOpenIdBundle/Resources/doc/configure_user_manager.md

         arguments: [@fp_openid.identity_manager]
 ```

 ### Step 4.
-Configure OpenId Firewall
+Configure OpenID Firewall

 Now we can update the `security.yml` file with some new settings.
-The main point is to add our new User Manager as a provider.
+The main point is to add our new User Manager as a provider:

 ```yaml
 # app/config/security.yml